Radiologic Technologist vs. Registered Nurse

 Radiologic technology and registered nursing are two of the most sought after careers in health care.
 A radiographer is skilled at using medical equipment such as x rays to create diagnostic images.
-A RN's job is to provide and patient care, educate patients on what their medical conditions are are and how to prevent further problems, educate the public on health conditions and provide medical advice.
+A RN's job is to provide and patient care, educate patients on what their medical conditions are and how to prevent further problems, educate the public on health conditions and provide medical advice.
 Sometimes, they provide emotional support to patients and their family.

 You can become a medical radiation technologist with